GoldenAxialBlaze/GoldenAxialBlaze/README.md

 Web Developer
 -------------

-I have started my Web Development Journey from 2018 with PHP.
+I started my Web Development Journey from 2018 with PHP.
 Built few websites with full frontend and backend.
-Currently working in Capitall as a Laravel Developer.
+Currently working at Capitall as a Laravel Developer.

 * 🌍  I'm based in Berhampore, West Bengal
 * 🖥️  See my portfolio at [https://gourab-paul-portfolio.000webhostapp.com/](https://gourab-paul-portfolio.000webhostapp.com/)